-I’m Professor of Computer Science & Public Policy in the Department of Computing & Information Systems at Cardiff Metropolitan University, as well as being the university’s Deputy Director of Enterprise.
+Tom Crick is Professor of Computer Science & Public Policy in the Department of Computing & Information Systems, as well as being the University’s Deputy Director of Enterprise, at Cardiff Metropolitan University.

-My research interests (see publications) are naturally interdisciplinary and sit at the research/public policy interface, identifying data-driven and computationally-intensive problems across a range of domains: big social data/analytics, data science, intelligent systems, software sustainability and reproducibility.
-I’m currently the Nesta Data Science Fellow, with a specific interest in using data science and analytics to better inform and shape public policy.
-Previously, I was a member of HiPEAC, the European Network of Excellence on High Performance and Embedded Architecture and Compilation and a 2014 Fellow of the Software Sustainability Institute.
-In 2014, I was made an HEA National Teaching Fellow for my work in computer science education.
+His research interests (see publications) are interdisciplinary and sit at the research/public policy interface, identifying data-driven and computationally-intensive problems across a range of domains: data science, intelligent systems, software sustainability, computational reproducibility, public service innovation and skills/infrastructure for the digital economy.
+He is the Nesta Data Science Fellow, with a specific interest in using data science and analytics to better inform and shape public policy.
+Previously, Tom was a member of HiPEAC, the European Network of Excellence on High Performance and Embedded Architecture and Compilation and a 2014 Fellow of the Software Sustainability Institute.
+In 2014, he was made an HEA National Teaching Fellow for his work in computer science education.

-I’ve been part of the movement to transform computing education in the UK: I’m Chair in Wales (and Board Member) of Computing At School (CAS), an organisation with more than 20,000 members.
-In September 2013, I co-chaired the Welsh Government’s review of the ICT curriculum and was a member of the UK Digital Skills Taskforce.
-I’m also a Trustee of BCS, The Chartered Institute for IT, the British Science Association and the Campaign for Science & Engineering.
+Tom has been heavily involved in the reform of computing education in the UK: he is Chair in Wales of Computing At School (CAS); in September 2013, he co-chaired the Welsh Government’s review of the ICT curriculum and was a member of the UK Digital Skills Taskforce; in 2016, he chaired the development of a new Digital Competence Framework for all schools in Wales.